New Zealand fairy tern: Threats

 With a total population at the time of fewer than fifty individuals including just ten breeding pairs, the IUCN rated this species as "Critically Endangered".
 A New Zealand government source considers that this bird is "probably New Zealand's most endangered indigenous breeding bird."
 It nests on sand and shell banks just above high tide mark and nesting is highly vulnerable to human development introduced predators, domestic animals, storms, very high tides and disturbance by humans on foot and in vehicles on the beach.
 The New Zealand Fairy Tern's habitat is now limited to the lower Northland Peninsula.

-The Te Arai North Ltd owned Tara Iti Golf Club was built nearby fairy terns nesting area.
+The Te Arai North Ltd owned Tara Iti Golf Club was built near the fairy terns' nesting area.
 The bird is further threatened by a proposed residential subdivision at Te Arai, next to one of its prime breeding sites.
 As part of its Treaty settlement, Te Uri o Hau purchased land in the Mangawhai Forest, and signed a co-governance agreement with developer Te Arai North.
 Two thousand homes were originally proposed for the development, however after opposition from The Te Arai Beach Preservation Society, Fairy Tern Charitable Trust, and others, this was scaled back to 46 homes and a 196-hectare public park.
 Disagreement stems from the damming of the Te Arai Stream, interfering with the life cycle of fish said to be key to the diet of fairy-terns.

 In 2019, scientists who have been studying fairy terns at Mangawhai on Northland's east coast now suspect the bird's decline may be linked to the removal of mangroves from the harbour.